raykallen/aiq-research-assistant/docs/get-started/get-started-helm.md

 ### Deploy RAG

-Follow the [NVIDIA RAG blueprint deployment guide](https://github.com/NVIDIA-AI-Blueprints/rag/blob/main/docs/quickstart.md#deploy-with-helm-chart) to deploy the RAG blueprint. **The configuration of the AI-Q Research Assistant assumes you have deployed RAG with the default settings into the `rag` namespace.**
+Follow the [NVIDIA RAG blueprint MIG deployment guide](https://github.com/NVIDIA-AI-Blueprints/rag/blob/main/docs/mig-deployment.md) to deploy the RAG blueprint.

+**The configuration of the AI-Q Research Assistant assumes you have deployed RAG following the MIG deployment guide into the `rag` namespace.
+The RAG deployment will include a deployment of a service named nim-llm which provides a Llama Nemotron Super 49B reasoning model.
+This model is re-used by the AI-Q research assistant**

-### Configure your `my-values.yaml`
+### Optional: Configure your `my-values.yaml`

 The `values.yaml` file is located at `deploy/helm/aiq-aira/values.yaml`.
-Create a copy of this file called `my-values.yaml` and update the configuration sections according to your environment.
+Create a copy of this file called `my-values.yaml` and update any configuration sections according to your environment.

-- Update the `imagePullSecret.password` with your NGC API key
-- Update `tavily_api_key` with your Tavily API key if you want to enable web search

-**Using a build endpoint**
+**Optional: Using a build endpoint**

-If you want to use a NVIDIA build endpoint for the Llama 3.3 70B Instruct model:
+If you want to use a NVIDIA build endpoint for the Llama 3.3 70B instruct model:

-- Update the value `instruct_api_key` with your NVIDIA API key
+- Update the value `config.instruct_api_key` with your NVIDIA API key

-**Using a separate NIM**
+- Update the value `config.instruct_base_url` to be `https://integrate.api.nvidia.com/v1`

+**Optional: Using NIM LLMs on separate nodes**

-If you want to locally host the Llama 3.3 70B Instruct model:
+If you want to deploy the Llama 3.3 70B instruct model separately from the AI-Q research assistant deployment:

 - Deploy the model on a *separate server* following the [NIM deployment guides](https://docs.nvidia.com/nim/large-language-models/latest/deployment-guide.html)
-- Update the value `instruct_base_url` to the base url for your deployed NIM
+- Update the value `config.instruct_base_url` to the base url for your deployed NIM

 **Other options**